 USING A PROJECTOR

-2. Once I find the perfect image (which there will be 100′s of!)
-I make a screen shot of the image and then create a PowerPoint image and save it to my hard drive.
-I then print that image on to a transparency from my laser printer.
+2. Once the perfect image is found (which there will be 100’s of!)
+Make a screen shot of the image and then create a PowerPoint image and save it to your hard drive.
+Print that image on to a transparency from my laser printer.
 If you have a basic ink jet – make sure to buy transparencies specifically for your printer type.
 Otherwise your ink will stay wet and will just smear.
 Kinkos or Copy Max can make transparencies for you if you cannot.
 (Note that I did not go into specifics from a technical perspective, because depending on if you have a mac or use Micorsoft and what revision you have- the instructions will vary!)

 3. Using my ancient and inexpensive overhead projector, I push the image onto my furniture piece.
 Make sure to only begin this step when you have ample time to do the whole layout.
 Don’t plan on starting the lay out on one day and finishing it another because if you move your piece by accident or the projector gets shifted – nothing will line up and you will have a fun time (sarcasm) trying to align it all again!

 Using painter’s tape- tape the transparency in place once you have it aligned, otherwise a nice breeze will come by and blow it off (Murphy’s Law.)

 I align my design by eye.